Why You Should Stop Avoiding Fruit (and 10+ Ways to Improve Your Intake)

 - Tajin grilled chicken and mango makes a great taco filling.

 - Grapes, green apples, and pears are great in green leafy salads, with some walnuts, feta, and balsamic dressing.

-- Add pineapple or mango to spicy stir fries and curries for a nice sweet, spicy, savory combination.
+- Add pineapple or mango to spicy stir-frys and curries for a nice sweet, spicy, savory combination.

 - Cajon grilled fish goes great with a mango salsa.

-- Lemon juice, lime juice, and orange juice makes a great acid base for meat or vegetable marinades.
+- Lemon juice, lime juice, and orange juice make a great acid-base for meat or vegetable marinades.

 - Grilled kabobs with seasoned chicken, pineapple and/or seedless grapes alternating.